 On the stormy southern tip of Africa lies a city wrapped around the rugged edge of Table Mountain, her toes seductively dipped in the icy Atlantic.

 Cape Town or, the Mother City, lives up to almost all expectations: From soft, white beaches to all-night parties and world-class art exhibitions.

 However, resembling many famous women, this lady wears a hefty price tag.
-With guests like Victoria and David Beckham calling the city home during 2010 FIFA World Cup, a red card for spending, or splurging, seems unlikely.
+With guests like Victoria and David Beckham calling the city home during the 2010 FIFA World Cup, a red card for spending, or splurging, seems unlikely.
 Nonetheless, some of the best things in life, and even in Cape Town, are still free…

-1. Full moon on Lion’s Head
+1. Full Moon on Lion’s Head

 Once a month, hundreds of Capetonians tackle the steep hour’s walk up Lion’s Head, a sandstone-capped crag, covered in fynbos vegetation, between Table Mountain and the ocean.

 Armed with torches and tinkling glasses, they ascend to watch the sunset over the Atlantic shoreline.
 A toast then goes to the full moon that rises over the City Bowl on the other side.
 The stiff walk from Signal Hill Road is not for the faint-hearted and includes two chains to pull yourself up to two vertical rock-faces.

 Life in this city is, indeed, a beach.
 This game caters to every player’s needs; a dip in the ocean or a mere glimpse of the sand with a cocktail in hand.
 The bold and the beautiful congregate at Clifton’s four beaches, while Camp’s Bay’s bar-lined strip next door is a favorite spot for sundowners.